muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 numeric barewords and are considered part of those numeric literals, and so shouldn't interfere with a superset using those for regular operators.

-Likewise, any uses of `:` or `->` or `,` are only used by MUON within various kinds of bracketing pairs and a superset should be able to also use them.
+Likewise, any uses of `->` or `,` are only used by MUON within various kinds of bracketing pairs and a superset should be able to also use them.

+MUON has some free `:` and `::` but both only appear in identifier literals but that `:` also otherwise only appears within bracketing pairs;
+a superset should be able to use them in non-conflicting generic scenarios.

 MUON does not use the single-quote string delimiter character `'` for anything, and leaves it reserved for a superset to use as it sees fit.